 Diagnostic Icon NAMUR Status

 \otimes Failure

-V Check function
+Y Check function

-?
+^?
 Out of specification

-\diamond Maintenance required
+\oint\oint\oint\oint\oint\oint\oint\oint Maintenance required

 Icon Diagnostic message Out-of- Service Relay Hold Relay Cal. in Progress Relay Cal.
-Failed Relay Inhibits Monitor in Service $\mathbf{\sim}$ The analyzer is operating correctly.
-ON 20 Character User-defined Alarm Tag User-defined alarm message.
-Media Card Full The SD card used for recording is full and archiving has stopped. × 1.
-Download the data onto a PC.
-2. Replace the SD card with an empty SD card as soon as possible.
-A / D Error (1, 2 or 3) A hardware error exists on the main board.
-Power the analyzer down, wait for 10 seconds and power back up.
-All calibrations Notes.
-OFF ON and cleans If the error persists contact your local ABB representative.
-Replacement board (see Appendix H, page 84 - part number AW600065).
-Excessive Secondary Current in Electronics \bigotimes Too much current is being drawn by the system electronics in; this causes the analyzer to go into automatic shutdown.
-OFF ON All calibrations and cleans Contact the Company or your local ABB representative.
-Faulty Measurement Optics Optical measurement out of limits. \otimes 1.
+Failed Relay Inhibits

+Monitor in Service ON

+The analyzer is operating correctly.
+ON

+a 20 Character User-defined Alarm Tag

+- User-defined alarm message.

+Media Card Full

+400 The SD card used for recording is full and archiving has stopped.

+× Download the data onto a PC.

+Replace the SD card with an empty SD card as soon as possible.

+A / D Error (1, 2 or 3)

+A hardware error exists on the main board.

+\bigcirc Power the analyzer down, wait for 10 seconds and power back up.
+All calibrations

+Notes.
+OFF ON and cleans

+■ If the error persists contact your local ABB representative.

+Replacement board (see Appendix H, page 88 - part number AW600065).

+Excessive Secondary Current in Electronics

+\bigotimes Too much current is being drawn by the system electronics in; this causes the analyzer to go into automatic shutdown.
+OFF ON All calibrations and cleans

+Contact the Company or your local ABB representative.

+Faulty Measurement Optics

+\otimes Optical measurement out of limits.

 Check the connection labelled 'MEASUREMENT CUVETTE' on the Interconnection Board.
-OFF ON All calibrations and cleans Replace optical measurement assembly (see Appendix H, page 83 - part number AW601110).
+OFF ON All calibrations and cleans

+Replace optical measurement assembly (see Appendix H, page 86 - part number AW600091).

-Table B.1 Diagnostic Information, Relay Operations and Inhibits (Sheet 1 of 5)
+Table B.1 Diagnostic Information, Relay Operations and Inhibits (Sheet 1 of 7)